-US military helping US-backed forces in fight for Tabqa Dam in Syria
+US joins first air assault 'behind enemy lines' against ISIS in Syria

 Washington (CNN)Fighters in Syria have begun a major ground offensive, backed up by US forces, to retake a vital dam near Raqqa, Syria, from ISIS, a US official told CNN Wednesday.

+But ISIS remains in control of the area after the attack, and weeks of tough fighting could remain, Scrocca said.

+"We believe there are foreign fighters there, probably in the hundreds," he said.
+"The (Syrian Democratic Forces) and our partners there are facing a pretty heavy fight -- that's what makes this type of operation so daring.
+I think we were lucky we caught ISIS by surprise.
+They are still reacting to this maneuver."

 Tabqa Dam is located 25 miles west of Raqqa, ISIS' self-declared capital, and supplies electric power to a wide area of Syria, according to the US.
+The area has been under ISIS control since 2013.

-Retaking the dam is considered a vital step in the further isolation of the area around Raqqa and eventually retaking the city.
+Retaking the dam is considered a vital step toward further isolating the area around Raqqa and eventually recapturing the city.

-The US is backing Syrian Democratic Forces and Syrian Arab Forces.
-US military advisers are also on the ground with the SDF but not necessarily at the front lines, the official said.
-In addition, Marines are beginning to provide artillery fire support.
+The dam and surrounding terrain is a key military asset because it's "critical for the isolation of Raqqa and the next step toward an annihilation of ISIS in Syria," but the dam's destruction "could lead to a severe humanitarian crisis," Scrocca warned.

 US Marines equipped with artillery arrived in northern Syria earlier this month with the goal of accelerating the capabilities of the US-backed Arab and Kurdish forces there.